+Abby is crate trained and currently sleeps in her crate next to another dog.
+Although she is able to do this, they are not friends and she does get upset anytime that a dog disrupts her beauty sleep.
 With her physical exercise needs met, Abby is pretty chill and has great manners inside the house.
-She loves to hang out either on her bed, in her crate, or near her Foster Mom (who works from home) to maximize ear scratches and pets; she’s great at respecting boundaries such as a baby gate blocking off a room, but sometimes needs to be reminded that she is not a sous-chef in the kitchen Abby has a great “off switch” when playing indoors and it’s time to wrap up the game.
-She greatly benefits from a few hours of structured crate time during the day, and while resource guarding was previously noted, her current foster home has not seen any either with food or toys.
+She loves to hang out either on her bed, in her crate and really anywhere she can to maximize ear scratches and pets.
+Abby has a great “off switch” when playing indoors and it’s time to wrap up the game.
+She greatly benefits from a few hours of structured crate time during the day, and while resource guarding was previously noted, her current foster home, as well as her previous one, have not seen this with food or toys.

 Here’s what Abby’s Foster Mom has to say about her:

 “At first glance, Abby is your typical shepherd – aloof, independent, and meaning business.
 However once you gain her trust and her personality comes out, Abby is such a special girl.
 She is smart, funny, quirky, goofy, playful, and groans like an old man when settling in for a nap.
 She can be chatty with her special moans and groans language, but you’ll learn quickly what they all mean!
 Abby will absolutely thrive with proper rules and structure to her daily life – she is a dog that when given an inch will take a mile otherwise; and her forever home will need to continue advocating for her in public, and with her training needs.
 Yes, this will take work – but trust me, she’s a pretty perfect shepherd and so worth it!”